Ni-co-la-s/Youtube-news-downloader/README.md

 ### Installing

 Clone this project or place the 3 files (main.py, news_downloader.py and urls_list.txt) in the same folder.
-Make sure that the path given in vlc_path correspond to the executable of VLC on your computer and correct it if needed.
+Write in urls_list.txt the urls of the News Youtube channels you are interested in (one per line, no separator) Make sure that you have installed all of the dependencies stated above and that the path given in vlc_path correspond to the executable of VLC on your computer (correct it if needed).

 ### Executing program